 Teaching the Value of Money

 Now that your students can identify the various coins and tell them apart, the next step is to teach coin values.
-Kids have to understand that different coins represent different amounts of money.
+Kids have to understand that different coins represent different amounts of money – before you can introduce activities to teach counting money.

 Here are some great ways to teach the value of coins: